We Notice Our Heavy Breathing When It Is 4-5 Times the Norm

 How one can check changes in own breathing rate

 It is not easy to notice changes in breathing even for many advanced breathing students.
 The solution for this challenge is the CP or body oxygenation test (stress-free breath-holding time after usual exhalation) that provides an accurate assessment of one's breathing for over 95% of people.
-[There is only a small group of people with panic, anxiety, migraines, and hypertension who should temporary avoid this stress-free test due to unpleasant symptoms and stress that can appear after the test and present for many hours or minutes afterwards.
+[There is only a small group of people with panic, anxiety, migraines, and hypertension who should temporarily avoid this stress-free test due to unpleasant symptoms and stress that can appear after the test and present for many hours or minutes afterwards.
 They can control their health progress using their heart rate.]

 Hence, if your breathing rate (or minute volume) at rest slightly increases due to risk lifestyle factors, your CP will be the most accurate measurement tool to notice the change.
 It is an indispensable test to check your breathing changes in the morning (immediately after waking up), for nutritional deficiencies, physical exercise (next morning CP), overeating, and many other situations.